NREL/foundational-industry-energy-data/README.md

 * [tests](/tests/): Testing.
 Currently very limited.
 * [tools](/tools/): Methods that act as various tools used across submodules.

-## Overivew of Foundational Industry Energy Data Fields
+## Overivew of FIED Data Fields

+Data fields are compiled and described in `FIED_datafields.yml`.
 All facilities in the data set are represented by their unique `registryID`, which is their EPA [Facility Registry Service ID](https://www.epa.gov/frs/frs-physical-data-model).

 Many of these data fields were included in original EPA data sources.
 See the [FRS data dictionary](https://www.epa.gov/frs/frs-data-dictionary) for more information.